DonnelCyril/plexure/Exercise4.md

 ### ItineraryManager

 #### Constructor
-1. Dependencies are created inside the constructor, they should be passed in as arguments to the constructors.
+1. Dependencies are created inside the constructor, they should be passed in as arguments to the constructor.
 2. Validate parameters for null references and throw null reference exception accordingly.

 #### CalculateAirlinePrices